Innovana-Archived-2/OfficeUI.Beta/README.md

 Testing
 =======
-In order to test this package, you should host it somewhere because loading JSon files from a file instead of a url doesn't work in modern
+In order to test this package, you should host it somewhere because loading JSon files from a file instead of a url doesn't work in modern browsers.
+You can use Brackets of Jetbrains WebStorm or any other editor of your choice.